Eddie Van Halen: Other work

-Van Halen engaged in several projects outside of his band, including solo work and partnerships with his brother on film soundtracks such as The Wild Life in 1984, Twister 1996, and Sacred Sin in 2006, as well as musical collaborations with Kiss bassist Gene Simmons, singer-songwriter Nicolette Larson, Queen guitarist Brian May, Sammy Hagar, Black Sabbath, Roger Waters, Toto guitarist Steve Lukather, and LL Cool J.
+Van Halen engaged in several projects outside of his band, including solo work and partnerships with his brother on film soundtracks such as The Wild Life in 1984, Twister in 1996, and Sacred Sin in 2006, as well as musical collaborations with Kiss bassist Gene Simmons, singer-songwriter Nicolette Larson, Queen guitarist Brian May, Sammy Hagar, Black Sabbath, Roger Waters, Toto guitarist Steve Lukather, and LL Cool J.

 In 1982, Eddie Van Halen contributed the guitar solo to "Beat It", for Michael Jackson's album Thriller, which became the biggest selling album of all time.
 Van Halen became involved after The Who guitarist Pete Townshend became unavailable and recommended him.
 Van Halen met with Quincy Jones and Jackson.
 Unsure of what he could add to a pop song, he played along with the song and ended up restructuring it before adding the classic solo.

 In a 2012 CNN interview, he said, "I listened to the song, and I immediately go, 'Can I change some parts?'
 I turned to the engineer and I go, 'OK, from the breakdown, chop in this part, go to this piece, pre-chorus, to the chorus, out.'
 Took him maybe 10 minutes to put it together.
 And I proceeded to improvise two solos over it."

 He added, "I was just finishing the second solo when Michael walked in.
 And you know artists are kind of crazy people.
 We're all a little bit strange.
 I didn't know how he would react to what I was doing.
 So I warned him before he listened.
 I said, 'Look, I changed the middle section of your song.'
 Now in my mind, he's either going to have his bodyguards kick me out for butchering his song, or he's going to like it.
 And so he gave it a listen, and he turned to me and went, 'Wow, thank you so much for having the passion to not just come in and blaze a solo but to actually care about the song and make it better."
 Van Halen was so pleased, he refused payment for his work.
-Ironically, Jackson's Thriller went to the No. 1 spot on the charts, pushing Van Halen's album 1984 to No. 2.
+Jackson's Thriller went to the No. 1 spot on the charts, pushing Van Halen's album 1984 to No. 2.

-In addition, Van Halen made cameo appearances in the music video for Frank Sinatra's "L.A.
+Van Halen made cameo appearances in the music video for Frank Sinatra's "L.A.
 Is My Lady", an episode of Café Americain starring his then-wife Valerie Bertinelli, and an episode of Two and a Half Men.